 The Success Centers on the Main and South Campuses offer a wide range of services to students and community members.
-Testing services include the THEA, THEA Quick Test, COMPASS, Work Keys, NET, and CLEP exams, as well as make-up and distance education tests.
-Testing services also provide GED, ACT, and THEA assessments for community members.
+Testing services include the TSI Assessment as well as make-up and distance education tests.
 Testing services on the Main and South Campuses vary; call 903-463-8724 (Main Campus) or 903-415-2509 (South Campus) to check on services available at each location.
 Testing schedules are available on the GC web page.
+Under Quick Links, click on Testing Center.

-In addition, the Success Centers provide many learning support services, including Media Centers (see "Success Media Center), disabilities services, tutoring and the Super Student programs, learning strategy referrals, workshops, seminars, and additional course materials.
-Students with documented disabilities request accommodations through the disabilities services coordinator (903-463-8751), who then assists students in accessing approved accommodations.
-The ASC on the Main Campus is open during the fall and spring semesters from 8 a.m. to 8 p.m.
+In addition, the Success Centers provide many learning support services, including the Math Hub, Writing Center, i-Lab, disabilities services, tutoring and the Super Student programs, learning strategy referrals, workshops, seminars, and additional course materials.
+Students with documented disabilities request accommodations through the Coordinator of Services for Students with Disabilities (903-463-8751), who then assists students in accessing approved accommodations.
+The Math Hub on the Main Campus is open during the fall and spring semesters from 8 a.m.to 8 p.m.
 Monday through Thursday and 8 a.m. to 2 p.m. on Friday.
 Hours vary at the South Campus.
 Summer hours vary at both locations.